StackVista/stackstate-docs/saas/user-management.md

 This guide assumes an Azure Identity Provider was added as described earlier.

 - Log in to the Keycloak Admin console.
-- In the left-hand menu, select `Identity providers` under the `Configure` section and choose the Azure IdentityProvider.
+- In the left-hand menu, select `Identity providers` under the `Configure` section and choose the `Azure` Identity Provider.
 - Navigate to the  `Mappers` tab and press `Add mapper`.
 - Fill in the details as shown in the screenshot.
 For the Claim Value use the ID (⚠️ not a name) of the Active Directory Group.

 ![IdP Mapper](../.gitbook/assets/keycloak_idp_group_mapper.png)

 - Click `Save` to store the mapper settings.
 - Log in to the StackState tenant to verify if the stackstate-k8s-troubleshooter StackState role has been granted to your user.
 You should see additional items in the menu such as Monitors, Stackpacks, etc.

 ![Stackstate-k8s-troubleshooter](../.gitbook/assets/keycloak_stackstate-k8s-troublshooter.png)